 Our researchers have been testing all the top public background checking sites to see which are best at revealing accurate information about daycare staff.

-They have now reported back and we are able to reveal the top three sites for finding accurate and relevant information about daycare staff and finding it fast.
+They have now reported back and we are able to reveal the top two sites for finding accurate and relevant information about daycare staff and finding it fast.
 They are:

 TruthFinder was able to provide unerringly accurate throughout our tests and with accuracy the most prized feature for daycare background checks, they come highly recommended.
 TruthFinder didn’t put a foot wrong, even with complex queries.
 While the speed of their work was not quite as consistent as some other sites, their reports were first-class